ClusterHQ/flocker/docs/flocker-standalone/generate-api-certificates.rst

    <a href="enabling-control-service.html" class="button">Enable the Flocker Control Service</a>
    <br/><br/>

-Alternatively, :ref:`return to the installation menu <installing-standalone-flocker>`.
+Or, :ref:`return to the installation menu <installing-standalone-flocker>`.